lhondareyte/jackctl/README.md

-# Jack2 simple CLI
+# Simple CLI for JACK audio server

 Small command line interface to connect/disconnect clients to jack server.
-This allows for scripting connections on kiosk-mode applications.
+Useful for scripting connections on kiosk-mode applications.

 ## Options